 The Border Commercial Consultative Committee (BCCC) Sub-Committee on CARM was launched in April 2011 to provide CBSA officials and commercial stakeholders a forum for dialogue on CARM.
 This sub-committee plays a key role in CARM's success by providing valuable feedback on all aspects of the project, including strategies, policies, and design and implementation.

-The CBSA is also launching a consultation process following Public Works and Government Services Canada's (PWGSC) Smart Procurement approach.
-The CBSA will work with vendors and PWGSC in a structured and transparent way to engage industry throughout the project, allowing the CBSA to capitalize on innovative industry solutions.
+The CBSA has also launched a consultation process following Public Works and Government Services Canada's (PWGSC) Smart Procurement approach.
+The CBSA will work with vendors and PWGSC in a structured and transparent way to engage industry throughout the CARM project, allowing the CBSA to capitalize on innovative industry solutions.